 How To Travel The Road F249 (Þórsmerkurvegur)

-Þórsmerkurvegur (F249) is the name of a very exciting and challenging drive located in the Southern Region of Iceland.
+Þórsmerkurvegur (F249) is a very exciting and challenging drive located in the Southern Region of Iceland.
 There are a lot of river crossings on the road.
 It’s one of the famous F Roads of the country.

 How long is F249 (Þórsmerkurvegur)?